photoprism/photoprism-docs/README.md

 ## Building with Mkdocs

-To build the HTML, you need to install [Mkdocs](https://www.mkdocs.org/) as well as the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
+To build the HTML, you need to install [Mkdocs](https://www.mkdocs.org/).

-Those tools are best installed using [pip](https://pip.pypa.io), Python's module installer.
+Is is best installed using [pip](https://pip.pypa.io), Python's module installer.
 On a Mac you can run:

 ```sh
 brew install python